danintel/sawtooth-cookiejar/README.md

 the SHA-512 hash of "mycookiejar".

 # Components
-The Python application is built in two parts:
+The cookie jar transaction family, written in Python 3, contains two parts:
-1. The client application is written in two parts:
+1. The client application has two parts:
 * `pyclient/cookiejar_client.py`
 contains the client class which interfaces to the Sawtooth validator via the REST API
-* `pyclient/cookiejar.py` is the Cookie Jar CLI app
+* `pyclient/cookiejar.py` is the Cookie Jar CLI app The client container is built with files setup.py and Dockerfile.

 2. The Transaction Processor is written in Python, `pyprocessor/cookiejar_tp.py`